shleppy/edlin-text-editor/README.md

 | Quit | e | - | - | Exits the application |

 \*Last known command that is undoable (e.g. append, insert, delete, truncate, merge, etc.)
 \*\*Last undone command that is known.
 Resets after any command has been entered.

+## Extra information
+#### General application info
+* If the optional line numbers for certain commands are not passed the application assumes the current line (probably last line).
+* All advanced commands were optional assignments and therefor won't be checked on correctness.
+* PR are welcome
+* Improvement tips are welcome
+* Donations for a software engineering student are welcome

+#### Assignment information
+The assignment is the first assignment for the course unmanaged programming languages(UNPL).
+Goals:
+* Learning C++
+* Dynamic memory allocation
+* Pass by value, reference, address
+* Data structures
+* Purpose is an intermediate assignment in a new topic(unmanaged programming)

+Requirements:
+* declaration and implementation seperated in .h and .cpp files
+* use of make
+* internal structure should be singly linked list with both dummy header and footer
+* general preconditions following the use-case descriptions, class diagram and sequence diagrams.(not included here)